turnitin/pgh-backend-code-exercise/README.md

 The student record has the following fields:

 * An `id` that uniquely identifies the student.
-This will be provided by the server when the student is created and may not be changed.
+This will be provided by the server when the student is created and must not be changed after creation.
 * Either an `email` or a `username` must be non-blank, and whichever (or both) are defined the value must be unique within that field.
 Additionally, the `email` field should contain a superficially valid email.